Lead

 Written by Rarefied Air | February 16, 2026

 Lead paint still hides in millions of U.S. homes built up to the mid-80s.
-If you are renovating, buying, renting, or just want peace of mind, a professional inspection can tell you where lead is and what to do next.
-The right test protects your family, helps you comply with rules, and can save money
+If you are renovating, buying, renting, or just want peace of mind, if you’re comparing the cost of an inspection with a DIY option, our guide to home test kits vs professional lead testing explains when a kit may be limited

 READ MORE